-We include payer as a Supplemental Data Element to collect for each measure to allow for the stratification of measure results by this variable to assess disparities and initiate subsequent quality improvement activities.
+We include payer as a Supplemental Data Element to collect for each measure to allow for the stratification of measure results by these variables to assess disparities and initiate subsequent quality improvement activities addressing identified disparities, consistent with recent national efforts to standardize the collection of socioeconomic status data.

-The Payment Typology value set is referenced in the measure specifications to collect payer information, which is the requirement for payer outlined the CMS Blueprint.
+The Payment Typology value set is referenced in the measure specifications to collect payer information, which is the requirement for payers outlined the CMS Blueprint.

-Also see Section 8.B.1 and Section 8.B.2
+Also see Section 8.B.1 and Section 8.B.2.